 ASQ CQE Exam preparation training outline / CQE Training:

-This includes unlimited access to the recorded classes but does not include materials.
+This includes unlimited access to the recorded classes and weekly access to the live session and all materials.

 The cognitive level of the question dictates how much knowledge and understanding of the topic is required.
 The cognitive level of the ASQ certification exam questions is based on Bloom's Taxonomy.
 There are six cognitive levels.
 Below is an example of the six levels and the type of questions associated with each level.
 The levels are in order from least complex to most complex.
 You will see that the more complex or in depth the cognitive level the stronger understanding of the topic needed.
 The following examples deal with the Certified Quality Engineer CQE Body of Knowledge.